 Cabernet Franc, a parent grape to Cabernet Sauvignon, has quite the distinguished background of its own—and an even more intriguing flavor profile.
-In honor of our latest Cab Franc, 2017 Bentgate, Cabernet Franc, Lodi, we’re taking a closer look at a Cab you might not have met yet!
-Here’s our Director of Sommology, Missa Capozzo, with all the juicy details.
+In honor of our latest Cab Franc, 2017 Bentgate, Cabernet Franc, Lodi, we’re taking a closer look at a Cab you might not have met yet, with some Cabernet Franc facts!

 When most of us think of a glass of “Cab”, we automatically assume it is Cabernet Sauvignon, probably the most popular red grape in the world.
 Cabernet Franc, however, is actually one of Cabernet Sauvignon’s parent grapes, along with Sauvignon Blanc.
 Cabernet Franc is considered a bit more refined, elegant, and spicy than Cabernet Sauvignon.
 It also can withstand a cooler climate and ripens earlier than Cabernet Sauvignon.